Inklingo

 Verb (Gerund)A1General

-Use 'pensando' when describing an action that is currently happening in someone's mind, similar to the '-ing' form in English.
+Use 'pensando' to describe an action of the mind that is happening right now, similar to the English '-ing' form.

 A simple drawing of a person sitting quietly with a glowing lightbulb floating above their head, symbolizing active thought.